vboyev-MSFT/defender-docs/defender-endpoint/configure-endpoints-vdi.md

 ### Are you using a third party for VDIs?

-If you're deploying non-persistent VDIs through VMware instant cloning or similar technologies, make sure that your internal template VMs and replica VMs are not onboarded to Defender for Endpoint.
+If you're deploying non-persistent VDIs through VMware instant cloning or similar technologies, make sure that your internal template VMs and replica VMs aren't onboarded to Defender for Endpoint.
 If you onboard devices using the single entry method, instant clones that are provisioned from onboarded VMs might have the same senseGuid, and that can stop a new entry from being listed in the Device Inventory view (in the [Microsoft Defender portal](https://security.microsoft.com), choose **Assets** > **Devices**).

-If either the primary image, template VM, or replica VM are onboarded to Defender for Endpoint using the single entry method, it will stop Defender from creating entries for new non-persistent VDIs in the Microsoft Defender portal.
+If either the primary image, template VM, or replica VM are onboarded to Defender for Endpoint using the single entry method, it stops Defender for Endpoint from creating entries for new non-persistent VDIs in the Microsoft Defender portal.

 Reach out to your third-party vendors for further assistance.